ybenoit/xke-text-mining/README.md

 * Stop a container: `docker stop container_id`
 * Remove an image from your computer: `docker rmi -f image_id`

-You may eventually have to check your default VM size on VirtualBox.
-4Go is a good size.
+You may eventually have to check your default VM size on VirtualBox (4GB is a good size).
 No other knowledge of docker is required to complete the exercices.

 ## About the exercices